sooriyaarachchi/pybites.github.io-src/content/pillow-banner-flask.md

 Title: Making a Banner Generator With Pillow and Flask
 Date: 2017-08-19 13:00
 Category: Tools
-Tags: Pillow, Flask, banners, PyBites, promo, Heroku, codechallenges
+Tags: Pillow, Flask, Heroku, Flask-WTF, Flask-SQLAlchemy, challenges
 Slug: pillow-banner-flask
 Authors: Bob
 Summary: In this article I will take [last week's banner.py Pillow script](https://pybit.es/pillow-banner-image.html) and integrate it into a Flask app.